Automated Machine Learning on Graphs: A Survey: NAS for Graph Machine Learning

-\paragraph{The efficiency challenge of large-scale graphs} Similar to AutoNE introduced in Section~\ref{sec:hpo}, EGAN~\cite{zhao2021efficient} proposes to sample small graphs as proxies and conduct NAS on the sampled subgraphs to improve the efficiency of NAS.
+Similar to AutoNE introduced in Section~\ref{sec:hpo}, EGAN~\cite{zhao2021efficient} proposes to sample small graphs as proxies and conduct NAS on the sampled subgraphs to improve the efficiency of NAS.
 While achieving some progress, more advanced and principle approaches are further needed to handle billion-scale graphs.